Forricide/still-feel-alive/Chapter 13.md

 Deep breaths form a foggy backdrop to calm observation.

 It's both the greatest thing she's ever seen, and the most limited.
-A hundred thousand million earths, each spiraling out from one another, yet all at the same fixed position.
+A hundred thousand million earths, each spiralling out from one another, yet all at the same fixed position.
 There is nothing beyond this in her field of view: no moon, no sun, no stars.
 Just an uncountable number of a single, lonely planet.

 *We're so alone, aren't we?*